 Have you been charged with public lewdness?
 Don’t wait.
 Call now.

 You may not think that the crimes relating to Public Lewdness and Exposure are the most serious of crimes under New York law, or you do not need an attorney.
-The offence is like any other and fighting for Lewd or Exposure charges can reduce the impact on your future.
-Being convicted of a lewd act can hurt your reputation, damage your record, and even has the potential to affect your life and career.
+Being convicted of a lewd act will hurt your reputation, damage your record, and will effect your life and career.

 Punishment for lewdness and exposure

 Public Lewdness is slightly more complicated than Exposure.
 The charge of Exposure of a Person is similar, though without the element of intent.

 Here are the definitions and penalties as defined in New York Penal Law:

 - Public Lewdness: A person can be charged with Public Lewdness when they intentionally expose intimate parts of their body in a public place, or in a private place that can be observed from a public place or from another private place.
 Public Lewdness is a Class B misdemeanor, punishable by up to a year in jail and a $1,000 fine.
 A person is guilty of public lewdness in the first degree when they are 19 years or older and intentionally expose their private parts with the intent to be seen by a person aged 16 or under.